 • The Department of Justice guidelines for the Americans with Disabilities Act (ADA) state that it is contrary to the Act to deny a disabled person equal access to public facilities based upon the presumed breed of their service dog.
 This has exposed municipalities with BSL to litigation costs when they have attempted to deny such access based the presumed breed of a person’s service dog.

 There is a growing awareness that BSL does not improve community safety and penalizes responsible dog owners and their family companions.
 Both the Netherlands and Italy have repealed their BSL in recent years.
 From January 2012-May 2013, three times as many American communities have either considered and rejected a breed- specific ordinance, or repealed an existing one, as have enacted BSL.
-Massachusetts, Nevada, Connecticut and Rhode Island have recently enacted state laws that prohibit their towns and counties from regulating dogs on the basis of breed.
-Sixteen states now prohibit BSL.
+Massachusetts, Nevada, Connecticut , Rhode Island, and South Dakota have recently enacted state laws that prohibit their towns and counties from regulating dogs on the basis of breed.
+Seventeen states now prohibit BSL.
 The Obama Administration has announced its opposition to BSL, stating that “research shows that bans on certain types of dogs are largely ineffective and often a waste of public resources.”

 Dogs cannot be characterized apart from people.
 At the heart of any public safety issue involving dogs is the need for responsible pet ownership.
 Effective laws hold dog owners responsible for the humane care, custody, and control of all dogs regardless of breed or type.
 Humane communities are safer communities.